 Bike camping is growing in popularity.
 You can often spot cyclists on roads with their panniers attached to their wheels.
 With global warming in mind, this is a great way to reduce your carbon footprint on your travels.

 Bike camping is a little bit more expensive than tent camping.
 You need a sturdy reliable bike, durable waterproof panniers, and some maintenance gear.
 This would help out if you get a flat tire or lose your bike chain.
 It’s a perfect recreational activity that will allow you to travel long distances and keep you healthy and fit.

-9. Kayak Camping
+9. Kayak or Canoe Camping

-Kayak camping is one of the best ways to immerse yourself in the wild.
+Kayak or canoe camping is one of the best ways to immerse yourself in the wild.
 You will never be able to be as deep in the national parks and recreational areas as you are in its rivers.
 Kayak camping allows you to explore the most remote areas of the wilderness.
 Enjoy the views as you paddle through tight turns, dense bushes and have to carry your kayak over the natural obstacles.

 This type of camping is not for beginners.
 You have to plan your trip and organize the gear you’re taking.
-Kayak camping usually means using the ultralight gear.
+Canoe camping usually means using ultralight gear.
 You must also ration your meals, and make sure you have plenty of waterproof storage.
 Plan for getting wet; oftentimes on the harder river trails, it can get pretty intense, and you might fall into the water.